Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 ![image](https://user-images.githubusercontent.com/26418143/215202610-e6368e81-22d0-44be-827a-a361e88d6413.png)

 The yellow arrow button next to the backup (both sides) will allow you to restore from previous settings in case you make a oopsie.

+#### Testing your changes work

+There's no way to really test a profile without loading the game and trying it. you can do this by selecting the SKSE program from the Mo2 run menu.

+If adding any form of new mod with a plugin - then you should assume that you should also start a new game.

 ---